 HSE - Chainsaws at work - this publication covers a number of points to think about when using a chainsaw at work.

-We are pleased to now offer an Emergency Outdoor First Aid at Work course, certificated by the HSE.
+We are pleased to now offer an Emergency Outdoor First Aid at Work course.
 Ian has a wealth of first aid and trauma experience.
 Following discussions with him, he has created a more bespoke course for the industry – although all the skills are covered (including catastrophic bleeds and trauma), the scenarios and accidents discussed are tailored to the forestry and arb industry.
-The total fee is £120.
+The total fee is £150/ +F £190.

 We have a full range of hire PPE (Person Protective Equipment), Chainsaws, maintenance tools and small felling tools if required, and links with local suppliers to help you get the right kit at the best price.
 Please let us know at the time of booking if you would like to hire any kit.